Plans & Pricing

 Does unlimited data include roaming?

-Most UK networks include EU roaming on their plans, but cap the amount of data you can use abroad each month.
-This cap is separate from your domestic unlimited allowance.
-For example, a network might include 12GB of roaming data in the EU even if your domestic plan is unlimited.
-Check the specific terms of the plan you are considering before travelling.
+Most UK networks include EU roaming on their plans, but cap how much data you can use abroad each month.
+This cap is separate from your domestic unlimited allowance, and the amount varies by network, commonly somewhere between around 12GB and 25GB a month.
+Always check the specific terms of the plan you are considering before travelling.
 For more detail on how roaming works, see our guide to EU roaming fees.

 Do I need unlimited data?